2i2c-org/2i2c-org.github.io/content/jobs/2023/23qQ4-open-source-infrastructure-engineer.md

 - Experience collaborating and coordinating work via online platforms, such as GitHub, GitLab, or BitBucket, and distributed revision control.
 - Experience working with distributed service teams that use asynchronous methods of communication
-- Working hours that overlap with US Central and US Pacific time zones
+- Working hours that overlap with US Pacific time zones

 ## Desirable requirements